klamma/ar-for-eu-book/_pages/chapters/apm.md

 A minimal viable product (MVP) is an early prototype of a system for getting feedback from customers {% cite Ries11 %}.

+An MVP must have four key elements for achieving product quality
+- Functionality
+- Design
+- Reliability
+- Usability

+It has enough of the four key elements that people are willing to use or to buy it.
+It should show enough potential for retaining first customers and it should initialize a development cycle with feedback from the customers.

 # Wrap-Up

 - You heard about the Agile Manifesto